 I hope they never find it.

 The big celebration starts tomorrow with over a thousand people expected to be in attendance.
 The tension is building, the women are cooking non-stop, the kids are excited, and the men are busy smoking double-time.
-I am also excited and apprehensive at the same time — but at least this time around I’ve had a little training from a few days ago.
+I am also excited and apprehensive at the same time — but at least this time around I’ve had a little training leading up to the event.

 Tonight I looked up at the stars poking down through holes in the clouds and wondered if anyone in the world truly knew where I was.